Subscribe to updates

 Pay Policy Statement 2024/25

-The committee considered the annual Pay Policy Statement for 2024/25, presented by Jon Bell, Assistant Director of Human Resources and Organisational Development, and Prodromos Mavridis, HR Policy and Reward Lead.
-This statement is a statutory requirement under the Localism Act 20111 and outlines the council's policies on officer remuneration, the lowest-paid employees, and the relationship between different pay levels within the organisation.
+The committee considered the annual Pay Policy Statement for 2024/2025, which is a statutory requirement under the Localism Act 20111.
+Jon Bell, Assistant Director of Human Resources and Organisational Development, presented the report.
+The statement outlines the council's policies on the remuneration of its chief officers and lowest-paid employees, as well as the relationship between their pay.

-Members also raised questions about the consistency of annual pay reviews across different service areas.
-It was explained that while differential pay awards have been formally adopted, they have not been applied in recent years for practical reasons.
-This aspect of the pay structure is currently under review, with negotiations underway with trade unions.
+Members of the committee raised questions about the consistency of annual pay reviews across different service areas.
+It was explained that while differential pay awards are formally part of the pay structure, they have not been applied in recent years for practical reasons.
+Negotiations with trade unions are currently underway to review this aspect of the pay structure.

-The committee resolved to refer the Pay Policy Statement to the Full Council meeting on 27 February 2024 for approval.
+The committee resolved to refer the Pay Policy Statement 2024/25, as outlined in Appendix A of the report2, to the next meeting of the Full Council on 27 February 2024 for approval.

 Attendees